nwthomas/programming-resources/tips/technology-resources.md

 - [dbdesigner.net](https://www.dbdesigner.net/) - A free quality data table mockup tool for building the layout of your database
 - [Knex](https://knexjs.org/) - Knex links Express with JavaScript to your SQL database, and the official documentation lists lost of great code snippets for you to use
 - [Mockaroo](https://www.mockaroo.com/) - A free tool for data mocking and generation
+- [Public APIs](https://github.com/toddmotto/public-apis) - A master-list of publicly available APIs for a vast variety of topics and use cases
 - [Sheety](https://sheety.co/) - Turn any google sheet into an API instantly
 - [SQL Tutorial](http://www.sqltutorial.org/) - A great resource for honing your skills in SQL